How to keep your workplace safe

 No law in Australia forces businesses to have an appointed fire warden, but of course, this does not mean that you should not have one.
 Best practice and conscience dictate that every business in Australia, and indeed around the world, must have at least one appointed fire warden present throughout business hours.

 Failure to appoint a fire warden can put your employees’ lives at risk.
 Your business would possibly also be held liable, and you may also encounter issues with your insurance claims.
+Compared to the cost of fire warden training, that’s a high price to pay.

 Work health and safety regulations